Our Commitment to Price Transparency

 Southwoods supports price transparency and believes that it is important for our patients to understand what out-of-pocket costs they may incur for services provided at our facilities.
 Please note that any out-of-pocket financial responsibility is directly related to contractually agreed upon rates as well as any applicable co-pays, deductibles and co-insurance requirements.
 If you have reached your maximum out-of-pocket or met your deductible for the year or if you have secondary insurance coverage that provides additional coverage, you may not owe anything.

 Southwoods encourages consumers to contact their insurance carrier directly, prior to receiving services, for the most accurate estimate of expected out-of-pocket costs.
-Additionally, patients may also call Southwoods and speak to one of our Financial Counselors at (330) 729-8086 to discuss the details of their expected services.
-We will review:
+You can also click on the link below to access our online price estimator tool.

 In accordance with the Centers for Medicare and Medicaid Services (CMS) requirement for hospitals to post a list of their standard charges online in a machine-readable format, the file below is a comprehensive list of standard charges for services provided by Southwoods, and is commonly referred to as a chargemaster or CDM.
 Patients can read more about this requirement at CMS.gov.